-- 1. We, the ratifying States, together with other States Signatories, met in New York on 29 September 2015 to discuss concrete measures to facilitate the urgent entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+- 1. We, the ratifying States, together with other States Signatories, met in New York on 20 September 2017 to discuss concrete measures to facilitate the urgent entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
 We affirm that a universal and effectively verifiable Treaty constitutes a fundamental instrument in the field of nuclear disarmament and non-proliferation.
-In view of 2015 being the 70th year since the atomic bombings of Hiroshima and Nagasaki near the end of World War II which brought untold devastation on mankind, and 2016 being the 25th anniversary of shutting down of the Semipalatinsk nuclear test site in Kazakhstan and the 20th anniversary of the opening for signature of the CTBT, we reaffirm the vital importance and urgency of the entry into force of the CTBT.
-We therefore urge all States to remain seized of the issue at the highest political level. - 2.
-We reaffirm that overwhelming support for the Treaty and the urgency of its entry into force has been expressed by the United Nations General Assembly as most recently in resolution A/RES/69/81.
-The United Nations Security Council Summit on nuclear non-proliferation and nuclear disarmament in New York on 24 September 2009, which adopted resolution 1887, and the adoption by consensus of the conclusions and recommendations for follow-up actions of the 2010 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), among other events, demonstrate continued strong international will and support to see this Treaty brought into force.
+We reaffirm the vital importance and urgency of the entry into force of the CTBT and urge all States to remain seized of the issue at the highest political level. - 2.
+We reaffirm that overwhelming support for the Treaty and the urgency of its entry into force has been expressed by the United Nations General Assembly, most recently in resolution A/RES/71/86; the United Nations Security Council Summit on nuclear non-proliferation and nuclear disarmament in New York on 24 September 2009, which adopted resolution 1887; the adoption by consensus of the conclusions and recommendations for follow-up actions of the 2010 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT); the discussions during the first session of the Preparatory Committee for the 2020 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons held in Vienna; and the various events in 2016 marking the twentieth anniversary of the opening for signature of the Treaty, including the ministerial segment of the Preparatory Commission; and all the resolutions adopted by the United Nations in 2016 within the context of the CTBT, demonstrate continued strong international will and support to see this Treaty brought into force.
 We recall the deep concern expressed in the outcome document of the 2010 NPT Review Conference with respect to the catastrophic humanitarian consequences of any use of nuclear weapons.
-We reconfirm that wide support was expressed at the NPT Review Conferences since the CTBT opened for signature in 1996 for the importance of the entry into force of the CTBT at the earliest possible date as a vital multilateral instrument for nuclear disarmament and nuclear non-proliferation.
+We reconfirm that wide support has been expressed at the NPT Review Conferences since the CTBT opened for signature in 1996 for the importance of the entry into force of the CTBT at the earliest possible date as a vital multilateral instrument for nuclear disarmament and nuclear non-proliferation.